F1LT3R/f1lt3r.me/src/posts/2020-07-22-20-00_Typescript-or-JavaScript/post_typescript-or-javascript.md

 thumbnail: thumbnail_typescript-or-javascript.webp
 featured: false
 tags: [TypeScript, JavaScript, OOP, Object Composition]
-excerpt: 'Which is better?
-To draw an analogy, JavaScript is a jump-jet and TypeScript is an aircraft carrier; And even though TypeScript is safe, its still not safe enough to run a nuclear power plant.'
+excerpt: 'To draw an analogy, JavaScript is a jump-jet and TypeScript is an aircraft carrier; And even though TypeScript is safe, its still not safe enough to run a nuclear power plant.'
 authors: [F1LT3R]
 type: article
 ---

-If the question is "TypeScript or JavaScript", then the answer is "JavaScript"!
+If the question is "TypeScript or JavaScript?"

+Then the answer is "JavaScript!"

 But why?

 1. Better composability
 2. Faster development